ARCANEO-dev/arcaneo-dnd5e-character-sheet-exporter/README.md

 **Support the project on Patreon:**
 [https://www.patreon.com/c/ARCANEO](https://www.patreon.com/c/ARCANEO)

 Your support helps maintain and improve the module.
-Thou hast my thanks.
+You have my thanks.

 ---